 |For the love of everything that is holy in the universe do NOT watch season 5.|

 My faith wonders about universal souls and science fiction ideas like "the universe trying to figure itself out."
+It thinks a lot about placebos and the power of our minds to make things we believe in real.
 It has no proof of these things, so it does not claim them "true" or define them with anything as blunt or immutable as "faith" but it finds them comforting to think about.
 Yet even as it's doing this pontificating, it doesn't take on any endeavors as lofty as attempting to define the entirety of ultimate reality.
 It looks out across the wonders of the universe and thinks to itself "this is dazzling and spectacular and awe inspiring enough without trying to cram it into a single book to tell you what it all means.
 And if something I think of as ME ever figures it out–if 'I' ever do–it won't be in this form."

 My thoughts delight in the vast open spaces of questions that they cannot answer, and the endless possibilities of a universe that somehow physically stretches out to the dawn of time, where a point of infinite light and energy once contained all consciousnesses that ever was and ever will be....after a fashion.
 (And if the universe trends towards disorder, would not that point have been perfectly ordered and contained all consciousness within itself?
 And would being a part of that not be, in some way, divine?)
 My thoughts do not try to explain, but delight in the images of iris pigmentation looking like galaxy cluster filaments.
 Maybe holy and profane are concepts we use to try to grasp at the edges of something we sense but do not yet fully understand.